Zeioth/distroupdate.nvim/README.md

 ```

 ## Credits
 Most of the code included in this plugin come from AstroNvim, modified for the fork NormalNvim.
-So please support the projects if you enjoy this plugin.
+So please support both projects if you enjoy this plugin.

 ## FAQ
 * `Resume it` You run `:NvimConfigUpdate` and you get the latest available version from your github repository.